manyaa-fr/Ecommerce-Follow-Along/README.md

 ✅ **Select Address Page:** Displays all saved addresses with an option to select one.
 ✅ **Backend API:** Created an endpoint to fetch user addresses.
 ✅ **Order Schema:** Defined a Mongoose schema to store order details.

+--

+# Milestone 24: Order Confirmation Page

+## Overview
+In this milestone, I implemented an Order Confirmation page that displays:
+- The list of products being ordered
+- The selected delivery address
+- The total cart value
+- A "Place Order" button to proceed with the order

+## Key Features
+- Dynamically renders ordered products and user-selected address
+- Calculates and displays total price
+- Includes a functional "Place Order" button